-- You understand and acknowledge that you are responsible for any User Contributions you submit or contribute, and you, not the Corridor News, have fully responsibility for such content, including its legality, reliability, accuracy and appropriateness.
+- You understand and acknowledge that you are responsible for any User Contributions you submit or contribute.
+Not the Corridor News, you have full responsibility for such content, including its legality, reliability, accuracy, and appropriateness.

-- We are not responsible, or liable to any third party, for the content or accuracy of any User Contributions posted by you or any other user of the Website.
+- We are not responsible or liable to any third party for the content or accuracy of any User Contributions posted by you or any other website user.

 We have the right to:

-- Remove or refuse to post any User Contributions for any or no reason in our sole discretion.
+- Remove or refuse to post any User Contributions for any or no reason at our sole discretion.

 - Disclose your identity or other information about you to any third party who claims that material posted by you violates their rights, including their intellectual property rights or their right to privacy.

 - Take appropriate legal action, including without limitation, referral to law enforcement, for any illegal or unauthorized use of the Website.